Causes of the vote in favour of Brexit: Decision to call referendum

-The referendum was first announced by then-Prime Minister David Cameron on 23 January 2013.
-Cameron announced that he would attempt to re-negotiate Britain's terms with the EU before holding an in-out referendum no later than two years after the next general election – should he still be prime minister.
+The referendum was first announced by Prime Minister David Cameron on 23 January 2013.
+Cameron announced that he would attempt to renegotiate Britain's terms with the EU before holding an in-out referendum no later than two years after the next general election – should he still be prime minister.
 This was seen as a move to appease Eurosceptics within his own party as well as an attempt to regain voters who had been switching allegiance to UKIP since the previous election.
-Upon the Conservatives surprise majority victory in the 2015 general election, Cameron upheld his pledge and announced the date for the referendum to be 23 June 2016.
+Upon the Conservatives' surprise majority victory in the 2015 general election, Cameron upheld his pledge and announced the date for the referendum as 23 June 2016.